burespe1/semantic-dictionary/drafts/DR_EU_2024-490/detailed-common-standard-and-special-fare-query-for-scheduled-transport-and-transport-on-demand-where-relevant-common-fare-produ.md

 subcategory: Detailed common standard and special fare query
 ---

-**Detailed common standard and special fare query – _for scheduled transport and transport on demand where relevant - common fare products (access rights such as zone/point-to-point including daily and weekly tickets/single/return, eligibility of access, basic usage conditions such as validity period/operator/time of travel/interchanging, standard point-to-point fares prices for different point-to-point pairs including daily and weekly fares/zonal fare prices/flat fare prices)_** the minimum set information about common fare products required for supporting fare queries.

 >Provided information may be classified based on tariff offers and access rights (e.g., zone/point-to-point weekly/single/roundtrip tickets) as well as the eligibility of access and basic usage conditions (e.g., valid period/operator/time of travel interchanging, standard point-to-point fare prices for different point-to-point pairs including daily and weekly fares/zonal fare/flat fare).\
 The prices may be absolute or derived from other prices.